iahmedgamal/weatherWeb/README.md

-# Heading 1 Weather website by using GSAP and D3.js
+# Weather website by using GSAP and D3.js for Musala soft

 api: https://openweathermap.org/api